john-cashman/Pands-Project2021/README.md

 &nbsp;
 #### Violin Plot
 The program for the following plots can be found under [violin.py](https://github.com/john-cashman/Pands-Project2021/blob/main/violin.py).
+I found that the violin plot isn't as informative as the scatter plot and the relational plot.
+Nevertheless, it did back up the findings in the previous sections.

 ![imp](ImageFolder/violinplotforpetallength.png)